AVSystem/scala-commons/docs/REST.md

 object MyRestApi extends CirceRestApiCompanion[MyRestApi]
 ```

+**WARNING**: if you also generate [OpenAPI documents](#generating-openapi-30-specifications) for your
+REST API, then along from custom serialization you must provide customized instances of
+[`RestSchema`](#rest-schema-typeclass) that will adequately describe your new serialization format.

 #### Customizing serialization for your own type

 If you need to write manual serialization for your own type, the easiest way to do this is to